theRealAph/ScopeLocals/README.md

 - *Expensive Inheritance* — The thread-local variable persistence problem can be much worse when using large numbers of threads because thread-local variables may be inherited from parent to child thread.
-Each thread has to allocate storage for every thread local variable set in that thread.
-If a newly created child `Thread` inherits the thread local it has to allocate its own storage.
+Each thread has to allocate storage for every thread-local variable set in that thread.
+If a newly created child `Thread` inherits the thread-local variable, it has to allocate its own storage.
 When an application uses many `Thread`s and they, in turn, inherit thread-local variables this can add significant memory costs.